-Land East of Kirklington Road has been allocated on the Policies Map for residential development providing around 45 dwellings.
+Land East of Kirklington Road has been allocated on the Proposals Map for residential development providing around 45 dwellings.

-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will be subject to the following:
+In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will be subject to the following;

-- i.
-The phasing of development to allow the infrastructure provider to undertake the necessary investigation into the impact of the site on the local sewerage network and following this, the carrying out of remedial works, where necessary, to support further growth; - Appropriate design, density and layout which addresses the sites important gateway location and manages the transition into the main built up area.
+The phasing of development to allow the infrastructure provider to undertake the necessary investigation into the impact of the site on the local sewerage network and following this, the carrying out of remedial works, where necessary, to support further growth;

+- ii.
+Appropriate design, density and layout which addresses the sites important gateway location and manages the transition into the main built up area.
 In order to assimilate the development and limit the impact of the development on the character of the area provision should be made for a significant level of landscape buffering on the sites northern and western extents.
-Such buffering should be particularly extensive to the south of The Vineries to retain the semi-rural character of this section of Kirklington Road; - The provision of suitable access off Lower Kirklington Road as part of the design and layout of any planing application.
-This should be informed by the preparation of an appropriate transport assessment to identify the impact of the development on the highway network, and specifically include the impacts on Lower Kirklington Road and the Kirklington Road / Lower Kirklington Road junction and the provision of appropriate mitigating measures; - The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - The provision of appropriate pedestrian access as part of the design and layout of any planning application which utilises the existing Right of Way to the south of the site; - The undertaking of a Tree Survey by the applicant, assessing the potential retention of the best specimens into public and private amenity space within the development; and - vii.
-Pre-determination evaluation and post determination archaeological mitigation measures secured by condition on any planning consent reflecting the medium archaeological interest of the site.
+Such buffering should be particularly extensive to the south of The Vineries to retain the semi-rural character of this section of Kirklington Road; - iii.
+The provision of suitable access off Lower Kirklington Road.
+This should be informed by the preparation of an appropriate transport assessment to identify the impact of the development on the highway network, and specifically include the impacts on Lower Kirklington Road and the Kirklington Road / Lower Kirklington Road junction and the provision of appropriate mitigating measures; - iv.
+The positive management of surface water to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime; - v.
+The provision of appropriate pedestrian access which utilises the existing Right of Way to the south of the site; - vi.
+The undertaking of a Tree Survey assessing the potential retention of the best specimens into public and private amenity space within the development; and - vii.
+Pre-determination evaluation and post determination archaeological mitigation measures required reflecting the medium archaeological interest of the site.

-Land off Lower Kirklington Road has been allocated on the Policies Map for residential development providing around 60 dwellings.
+Land off Lower Kirklington Road has been allocated on the Proposals Map for residential development providing around 60 dwellings.

-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following:
+In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will subject to the following;